AIARE Avalanche Safety – Level I

 The goals of the course are as follows:

-- The student be will shown how to use various rescue equipment
+- The student be will shown how to use various rescue equipment, and companion rescue protocols

-- The student will be taught and execute mock rescues in the field
+- The student will be taught how to execute mock rescues in the field

 - The student will be introduced to the avalanche triangle, weather, snowpack, terrain and the human factor